 In this edition of Housing Insights, Fannie Mae’s Economic & Strategic Research Group projects cumulative five-year (2014-2019) house price growth "drags" caused by this past year’s oil price decline for 10 oil-producing states.
 The analysis utilizes the historical 1980s relationship between oil prices, employment, and house price growth.
 How states' economies have changed over the years and how the "fracking" revolution in the oil industry could respond to the price decline is analyzed and discussed.

-To learn more about these findings, read our latest Housing Insights.
+To learn about the findings, read our latest edition of Housing Insights.